rafin00/Photo-Editor-Glut/README.md

 8. Draw using pencil
 7. Draw objects(lines,rectangles,line strips) by hold and press mouse buttons just like in ms paint
 8. Change colors while drawing from mouse right button menu
+9. Crop image
-9. Grayscale to Color and vice-versa convertion
+10. Grayscale to Color and vice-versa convertion

 Flaws :
 1. When the window is resized the mouse con-ordinates do not match with the texture co-ordinate hence resizing is set off